wsancheza/go-bootcamp/README.md

 # go-bootcamp
 Repository for Go Bootcamp application at Wizeline Academy

+Language:  `Python 3.9.6`

-API implemented using FastAPI (https://fastapi.tiangolo.com/) and tested using pytest
+API implemented using FastAPI (https://fastapi.tiangolo.com/) and tested using pytest.

 API has two endpoints:
 1. /greeting : Only for healt check, it response with "Hello, World"